 The incompatibility between RTSP IP Camera and Web Browsers is a headache.
 We need to use some third-party plugins for web browsers or use some native applications to watch the IP Camera.
 It absolutely doesn’t feel comfortable.
 Luckily, Ant Media provides 2 ways to make RTSP IP Camera WebRTC (Web browser) compatible, and directly you can have the stream from the browser.

 WebRTC is supported by Web Browsers (Safari, Edge, Chrome, Firefox, Opera) natively.
-If we change the RTSP stream to WebRTC then RTSP IP Camera can playable on Web Browser.
+If we change the RTSP stream to WebRTC then RTSP IP Camera can be playable on the Web Browser.
 So let me give more details about how it happening.

 Watch IP Cameras in WebRTC

-Ant Media Server can pull streams from RTSP, RTMP servers.
-IP Cameras are RTSP servers at the same time so that Ant Media Server can pull IP Camera’s stream via its RTSP URL.
+Ant Media Server can pull streams from RTSP, and RTMP servers.
+IP Cameras are RTSP servers at the same time so that Ant Media Server can pull the IP Camera’s stream via its RTSP URL.
 Ant Media Server can convert RTSP stream to WebRTC stream internally and IP Camera stream can be watchable via WebRTC on Web Browser.